locessentials/eng401-business-english-us/unit4/week12/what-is-leadership.md

 ---

-## 📥 Download This Content
+## 📥 Download this Content

-Find this file [on our repo](https://github.com/alainamb/uic_tr35-business-english-II/blob/main/unit4/week12/what-is-leadership.md) and download it!
+Find this file [on our repo](https://github.com/alainamb/uic_tr35-business-english-II/blob/main/unit4/week12/what-is-leadership.md) and download it.

 ### 🤖 GAI Study Prompts

-Use these prompts to enhance your learning about leadership:
+Copy the downloaded content and try it with these prompts:
 - "Help me understand the difference between [Framework A] and [Framework B] leadership theories.
 What situations might favor one over the other?"
 - "I'm researching [specific leadership framework].
 Can you help me find examples of organizations or leaders who have explicitly used this approach?"
 - "Generate a scenario where a leader in a translation/localization company faces an ethical dilemma.
 Walk me through how different leadership frameworks might approach this situation."